-All applicants to these newly developed properties shall be initially third-party verification screened for income, family composition, and local residence/work preference and must maintain income eligibility during residential tenure once approved.
-These properties shall be deed restricted and maintained as LMI housing for a minimum of 25 years.
+All applicants to these newly developed properties will be initially third-party verification screened for income, family composition, and local residence/work preference and must maintain income eligibility during residential tenure once approved.
+These properties will be deed restricted and maintained as LMI housing for a minimum of 25 years.

-• Program Affordability Period (if applicable) , ٠ abbucanie

-25 years

-• Program Definition of Second Home/Eligibility

-Not applicable.

-• Program National Objective(s)

-LMI • Program Eligibility The project is an eligible activity under 570.201(m) Construction of Affordable Housing; and meets the National Objective for LMI Housing. • Program Responsible Entity The City of Lake Charles through a partnership with the Louisiana Housing Corporation will ensure the project requirements are in compliance with HUD and other cross-cutting regulations. • Program Maximum Assistance • Program Estimated Begin and End Dates Planning and administration period began 5/17/2021.
-The project start and end dates are 12/7/2023-12/7/2029. • Other Program Details Program Competitive Application Overview (if applicable) - Frogram Compensive Application Overview (if applicable)
+- Program Affordability Period (if applicable)25 years - Program Definition of Second Home/Eligibility Not applicable - Program National Objective(s) LMI - Program Eligibility The project is an eligible activity under 570.201(m) Construction of Affordable Housing; and meets the National Objective for LMI Housing. - Program Responsible Entity The City of Lake Charles through a partnership with the Louisiana Housing Corporation will ensure the project requirements are in compliance with HUD and other cross-cutting regulations. - Program Maximum Assistance

+- Program Estimated Begin and End Dates Planning and administration period began 5/17/2021.
+The project start and end dates are 12/7/2023-12/7/2029. - Other Program Details - Program Competitive Application Overview (if applicable) - Program Method of Distribution Description/Overview (if applicable) - How Mitigation Set-Aside Activities Will Meet Definition of Mitigation?
+(If applicable) - How Mitigation Set-Aside Activities Will Address Current & Future Risks?
+(If applicable)